NOC-OI/shell-extras/_episodes/03-file-transfer.md

 > Start a download of a large file (e.g.
 > https://www.zenodo.org/record/5307070/files/S-only-10000x.tar.gz, a file from
 > a [dataset of simulated wastewater sequencing data for SARS-CoV-2](sars-cov2-wastewater)
-> using wget and stop the download before it has finished by pressing the
+> using Wget and stop the download before it has finished by pressing the
 > 'ctrl' and 'c' keys together.
 This will leave a partially downloaded file on
 > your computer.
 >
-> Open the wget man page by running `man wget` and find the option to continue
+> Open the Wget man page by running `man wget` and find the option to continue
 > a partial download.
 >
 > Resume your download with this option.
 >
 > > ## Solution
-> >The -c or --continue option will tell wget to resume a partial download.
+> >The -c or --continue option will tell Wget to resume a partial download.
 > > ~~~
 > > wget -c https://www.zenodo.org/record/5307070/files/S-only-10000x.tar.gz
 > > ~~~